cse-chalmers-gu-python/chalmers-advanced-python/labs/lab3/README.md

         fields = ('dep', 'dest',)
 ```

-The data model is used here to give a structure to the web form where route queries are made.
+This new form `RouteForm` is linked to our data model `Route`.
+We specifying which fields of the model should be present in the form, and Django will automatically create a web form for us.

 ### Create templates